Read This First

 Prompt 5: You appear to invoke “faith” as a method to verify religious knowledge.
 How does faith validate the veracity of a God-claim?

-The central claim is this: Faith as a method to validate the veracity of a God-claim operates distinctly from empirical or logical verification methods used in science and philosophy.
+In plain terms: Faith as a method to validate the veracity of a God-claim operates distinctly from empirical or logical verification methods used in science and philosophy.

 Personal Experience